reidrac/dan64/docs/manual.markdown

 The `load` command is used to load programs into DAN64.
 The programs are loaded starting at the `0x1a00` address, just after video memory.

-A external audio device able to play audio files (programs) is required.
+An external audio device able to play audio files (programs) is required.
 Connect a 3.5mm audio cable from the audio output of your media device into DAN64 audio in jack.